zhaoshengEE/Magnet_Link_Billboard/README.md

 + `package.json` and `package-lock.json` list out all the dependencies for this DApp

 + `truffle-config.js` is the file when we configure a truffle project at the beginning stage of this work

++ `Project_Report.pdf` is the report of this project, which contains a specific user workflow

 + `sample_data.txt` is a test seed transmitted to the DApp